SIMAD University

-SIMAD University is a private university in Mogadishu, Somalia.
+SIMAD University (SU) is a private university in Mogadishu, Somalia.
 It offers undergraduate courses.
-It is the first non-profit university teaching in the Somali language.
+It is the first private non-profit university teaching in the Somali language.

 History

 In 1999, SIMAD was established as an institute of higher learning.
-After 11 years, the Board of Trustees upgraded the institute into a full-fledged university on January 20, 2011.
+After 11 years, the board of trustees upgraded the institute to a university on 20 January 2011.

 Governance and management

 The supreme governance bodies of the university are made up of: